bdevos/rss-to-email/README.md

 ## Local dev server

-The project includes a local dev server to view and modify the email template based on your RSS feeds.
+This project includes a local dev server to view and modify the email template based on your RSS feeds.

+Start the dev server:

 ```bash
 npm install

 npm run dev
 ```